iree-org/iree/build_tools/benchmarks/README.md

 We refer the execution benchmark id as `${EXEC_BENCHMARK_ID}` and the compilation benchmark id as `${COMP_BENCHMARK_ID}` below.

-#### Just to get the compile and run flags
+#### Get the compile and run flags

-We provide a helper tool `benchmark_helper.py` to dump the compile and run flags of benchmarks.
+We provide a tool `benchmark_helper.py` to dump the compile and run flags of benchmarks.
 See the examples below:

 ##### Get run and compile flags of an execution benchmark
 ```sh